1102131860/systolic_array/README.md

 1.2.3.
 Perform auto place and route to generate a tapeout ready design.

 1.2.4.
-Construct a good verification flow to validate your post-apr design.

-1.2.5.
 Understand what files to provide for the final chip integration.
 Deliver the ndm of your design.

 1.3.1.
 Understand how your module is intergrated and interacts with the peripharals.